frham20/wsl2-setup/README.md

    ```
 1. Close and reopen the terminal
 1. Install [powerline-go](https://github.com/justjanne/powerline-go)
-   1. Install the GO language package
+   1. Install the `golang-go` package
       ```bash
       sudo apt install golang-go
       ```
-   1. Download the GO based powerline-go package
+   1. Download the go based `powerline-go` package
       ```bash
       go get -u github.com/justjanne/powerline-go
       ```
-1. Edit .bashrc file in the user root directory
+1. Edit `.bashrc` file in the user root directory
-   1. Comment everything related to setting the PS1 var
+   1. Comment everything related to setting the `PS1` var
    1. Add this to the end
       ```bash
       # Support for powerline-go